CHAPTER

 FILOGNOSTIC TRANSLATION

-A thousand ages are included in a day to those who know of the Absolute while the night that similarly takes a thousand ages is there to the people understanding by day ànd night.
+A thousand ages are included in a day to those who know of the Absolute, while the night, that similarly takes a thousand ages, is there to the people understanding by day ànd night

 FILOGNOSTIC TRANSLATION

-Like it is with the common man who thinks in terms of days and nights, consists one day of God of a thousand cycles of creation8, while His night, so is understood, similarly takes a thousand cycles.
+Like it is with the common man who thinks in terms of days and nights, one day of God consists of a thousand cycles of creation8, while His night, so is understood, similarly takes a thousand cycles.
 (Sanskrit & tradition)

 All living beings [thus] manifest themselves from the unmanifest at the beginning of that day, but at the fall of the night they are surely [also] all taken in to that which is called the unseen.